ckeiser2/ckeiser2.github.io/README.md

 # Online CV Templete for IS445

-This is a resource for [IS445 as of Fall 2022](https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2022/).
  It is a way to host an online CV with interactive visualizations.
-See the course page for more materials.

 # How to use this repo

 ## Download & install

  1. clone this repo or download the contents
- 1. make sure you have Ruby *properly* installed (see [the course's install instructions](https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2022/week09/installation_instructions_week11.html) for this process)
+ 1. make sure you have Ruby *properly* installed
- 1. Install using `bundle install` (see [the course's install instructions](https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2022/week09/installation_instructions_week11.html))
+ 1. Install using `bundle install`
  1. Host locally with `bundle exec jekyll serve` or `bundle exec jekyll serve -l` (live reload)
  1. Modify files as needed (see sections below)